Mohammed al-Sadr: Biography

-al-Sadr was born to Muhammad Sadiq al-Sadr (1906–1986), the grandson of Ismail al-Sadr, the patriarch of the Lebanese al-Sadr family and a first cousin of Muhammad Baqir al-Sadr and Amina al-Sadr.
+al-Sadr was born to Mohammed al-Sadr (1906–1986), the grandson of Ismail al-Sadr, the patriarch of the Lebanese–Iraqi al-Sadr family and a first cousin of Muhammad Baqir al-Sadr and Amina al-Sadr.

 Following the Gulf War, Shi'ites in Southern Iraq went into open rebellion.
 A number of provinces overthrew the Baathist entities and rebelled against Saddam Hussein and the Baath Party.
-The leadership of the Shi'ite rebellion as well as the Shi'ite doctrine in Iraq was split between Ayatollah Ali Al-Sistani and Ayatollah Muhammad Sadiq Al-Sadr.
+The leadership of the Shi'ite rebellion as well as the Shi'ite doctrine in Iraq was split between Ayatollah Ali Al-Sistani and Ayatollah Mohammed Sadiq Al-Sadr.
 Al-Sadr, based in Baghdad, appealed to the younger, more radical Shi'ites from the more impoverished areas of Southern Iraq.
-The Shi'ites travelled to Baghdad from these poor areas to join Al-Sadr and his Shi'ite leadership.
-The area which Al-Sadr preached in and these poor Shi'ites occupied became known as "Revolution Township".
+The Shi'ites travelled to Baghdad from these poor areas to join Al-Sadr and his Shi'ite leadership..
 In this ghetto, Sadr established a secret network of devoted followers and he became an increasingly prominent figure in the Iraqi political scene.

 As a result of the disenfranchisement and repression of the Shi'ites in Iraq and the loyalty of the local populations, Saddam Hussein and his Baathist government could not control the Revolution Township on a neighbourhood level.
 Their lack of control limited their ability to affect al-Sadr's power base and the devotion of his followers.
 Revolution Township was renamed Sadr City.

-As his power grew, al-Sadr became more and more involved in politics following the Gulf War, and throughout the 1990s, he openly defied Saddam.
+As his power grew, al-Sadr became more and more involved in politics following the Gulf War, and throughout the 1990s, especially in 1993.
+After he became a more important Marja', he openly defied Saddam.
 He organized the poor Shi'ites of Sadr City, yet another nickname for the impoverished Shi'ite ghetto in Baghdad, against Saddam and the Baath Party.
-Sadr gained the support of the Shi'ites by reaching out to tribal villages and offering services to them that they would otherwise not have been afforded by Hussein's regime.
+Sadr gained the support of the Shi'ites by reaching out to tribal villages and offering services to them that they would otherwise not have been afforded by Saddam's regime.
 Saddam began to crack down on the Shi'ite leaders in the late 1990s in an attempt to regain control of Iraq.